plone/training/installation.rst

 3. A vagrant/virtualbox install kit (all platforms)
 4. Use your own Buildout

-You can download all of these at http://plone.org/products/plone/releases/4.3.3
+You can download all of these at http://plone.org/products/plone/releases/4.3.4 and https://plone.org/products/plone/releases/5.0

 .. only:: not presentation

     For the training we'll use option 3 and 4 to install and run Plone.
 We'll create our own Buildout and extend it as we wish.
-But we will do so in a vagrant machine.
+But we will optionally do so in a vagrant machine.
 For your own first experiments we recommend option 2 or 3 (if you have a windows-laptop or encounter problems).
 Later on you should be able to use your own Buildout (we'll cover that later on).

 .. only:: presentation